-If you are serving a prison sentence, the prison can send you to hospital for treatment under section 47.
+If you’re serving a prison sentence, the prison can send you to hospital for treatment under section 47 of the Mental Health Act.

 You can only be given a section 47 after you've been convicted of an offence and sent to prison.
 Before that, you can be transferred to hospital under section 48.

-If the prison thinks you are unwell and need to go to hospital, they can ask the Ministry of Justice for permission.
-The prison must send reports from two doctors saying that:
+If the prison thinks you’re unwell and need to go to hospital, they can ask the Ministry of Justice for permission.
+The prison must send reports from 2 doctors saying that:

-If you are discharged from hospital you can be sent back to prison to finish your sentence.
+If you’re discharged from hospital you can be sent back to prison to finish your sentence.

-Once you are discharged from section 47, you will be eligible for free section 117 aftercare.
+Once you’re discharged from section 47 and you are no longer detained, you’ll be eligible for free section 117 aftercare.

 You can apply:

-It doesn't matter when the hearing takes place – it's the date of the application that must be within these periods.
+It doesn't matter when the hearing takes place.
+The date of your application must be within these periods.

 See our pages on leaving hospital for more information about the Mental Health Tribunal.